GianfrancoBazzani/ETHGlobalBKK/README.md

 ### Overview

 MigratoOoR! simplifies the process of migrating a governance token from Ethereum L1 to Scroll L2 while maintaining Ethereum's robust security guarantees.
-It leverages Scroll's advanced technology to reduce costs and enable scalability.
+It leverages Scroll's advanced technology to reduce costs and enhance scalability.

-Steps in the Migration:

-1. Migration Proposal: Protocol operators deploy a new governance ERC20 token on Scroll L2 via the MigratoOoR! dashboard and configure the migration.
+1. Migration Deployment: Protocol operators deploy a new ERC20 token on Scroll L2 (or instantiate an existing one) via the MigratoOoR! dashboard, which offers customizable parameters for any preferred configuration.
 2. Migration Process: Users migrate their tokens from Ethereum L1 to Scroll L2 via a trustless bridge, locking tokens in the L1 contract and minting them in the L2.
 3. Rewards Distribution: Protocol operators can distribute rewards to incentivize early migration and long-term token holding using the MigratoOoR! rewards system.
-4. Hosting the canonical token supply on Scroll L2 brings significant transaction cost reductions and aligns projects with Ethereum's rollup roadmap.
+4. Hosting the canonical token supply on Scroll L2 brings significant transaction cost reductions and aligns projects with Ethereum's scaling roadmap.

 ### Key Features